-In contrast to the previous year, there was a run-off loss, which resulted in a lower gross underwriting profit.
+The increase in gross premiums written in the EU and EEA geographic area was mainly attributable to Fire and Other Property insurance.
+In contrast to the previous year, there was a run-off gain, which resulted in a higher gross underwriting profit.

-In other countries, in particular gross premiums written for fire and other property insurance, non-proportional property reinsurance, and other insurances increased.
-The decline in gross claims expenses was due to a reduction in financial year losses and a positive run-off result.
-As a result, the underwriting profit for the financial year was significantly higher.
+In Other Countries, the Miscellaneous Financial Loss and Other Insurance segments in particular experienced growth in gross premiums written.
+The increase in gross claims expenses was driven by higher financial year losses.
+As a result, the underwriting profit for the financial year was significantly lower.